mantisbt-plugins/BBCodePlus/README.md

 BBCodePlus
 =============
-BBCode plugin for Mantis BugTracker 1.3 (nightly build)
+BBCode plugin for Mantis BugTracker 1.3 (at least 1.3.0-rc.1)

 See [1.2.x branch] (https://github.com/mantisbt-plugins/BBCodePlus/tree/master-1.2.x) for the Mantis 1.2 version.